-As a host of our 2021-22 School Presentation Program, "Wrong Turn" you have received this package of educational tools that can be used in a classroom setting.
-Many of the materials found this guide could be covered prior to the school presentation in order for students to already have a clear understanding of the effects of cannabis and alcohol on the body.
+As a host of our 2020-2021 School Presentation Program, "THE WISH", you have received this package of educational tools that can be used in a classroom setting.
+Many of the materials found this guide could be covered prior to the school assembly program in order that students already have a clear understanding of the effects of cannabis and alcohol on the body.
 Following the delivery of the MADD School Presentation Program, these or other materials provided should be used in a timely fashion so the program is still fresh in the students' minds, ensuring they can benefit from discussion and debriefing.

-Section One of this resource contains an educators' guide for class discussion on "Wrong Turn" and the "Real Victims' Stories".
-It includes an answer guide for many difficult and thought-provoking questions.
+Section One of this resource contains an educators' guide for class discussion on "The Wish" and the "Real Victim Stories".
+It includes an answer guide to many difficult and thought-provoking questions.
 As a facilitator, you play a key role in guiding a discussion in which all your students can participate.
 You do not need to be an expert in the subject of impaired driving in order to support this discussion.
-This section also includes post-presentation assessment tools, success criteria that can be used by the teacher in evaluating students' learning, as well as extension assignments.
+This section also includes post-presentation assessment tools, success criteria that can be used by the teacher in evaluating students' learning, and extension assignments.
 The variety of assignments allow students to demonstrate their understanding of the message in various formats.